-Kenyan Coffee Iyego AB
+Kenyan Coffee Othaya Peaberry

 Kenyan coffee.
 Kenya coffee.
 Kenya AA coffee.
 Coffee from Kenya.